 Seat

 A “seat product” refers to a type of licensing where the cost of a software application or service is based on a number of items also named “seats” (users, accesses, licenses, etc).
-This kind of product allows scalability, where customers can add or remove seats as needed, making it flexible for businesses with changing their requirements.For example, this product can be used to bill a specific number of user licenses.
+This kind of product allows scalability, where customers can add or remove seats as needed, making it flexible for businesses with changing requirements.For example, this product can be used to bill a specific number of user licenses.
 Each license allowing one person to use a software or service.

 Usage